 Our mentors are published authors who are also great teachers.
 We will have agents/editors participate during the program to provide feedback on mentees' work.

 Tera Lynn Childs

-Tera Lynn Childs is the RITA-award-winning and bestselling young adult author of the mythology-based Oh.
-My.
-Gods. series, the Forgive My Fins mermaid romances, the kick-butt monster-hunting Sweet Venom trilogy, and the Darkly Fae series.
-She also writes the City Chicks books and co-wrote the Hero Agenda and Creative HeArts series.
+Tera Lynn Childs is the RITA-award-winning and bestselling young adult author of the mythology-based OH.
+MY.
+GODS. series, the FORGIE MY FINS mermaid romances, the kick-butt monster-hunting SWEET VENOM trilogy, and the DARKLY FAE series.
+She also writes the CITY CHICKS books and co-wrote the HERO AGENDA and CREATIVE HeArts series.
 Her works have appeared in over a dozen languages and on multiple state library reading lists.
 She lives in Las Vegas, where she spends her time writing wherever she can find a comfy chair and a steady stream of caffeinated beverages.
+Accepting YA.

 Terri Farley is the best-selling author of the Phantom Stallion series for young readers and Seven Tears into the Sea, a contemporary Celtic fantasy nominated as a YALSA best book.
 Terri’s work has sold over two million copies in 27 countries and she has taught readers' and writers' workshops for kindergarten to post-graduate level audiences in the U.S. and Canada.

 Wild at Heart: Mustangs and the Young People Fighting to Save Them, her first work of non-fiction, published by Houghton-Mifflin-Harcourt, is a Junior Library Guild selection, winner of the Sterling North Heritage Award for Excellence in Children's Literature and has been honored by the National Science Teachers Association and commended by the American Association for the Advancement of Science.

 Farley taught middle school and high school language arts and journalism in inner-city Los Angeles, California and Reno, Nevada.
 She has a Master’s degree in journalism.